Ice Station Zebra (novel)

 Ice Station Zebra is a 1963 thriller novel written by Scottish author Alistair MacLean.
 It marked a return to MacLean's classic Arctic setting.
 After completing this novel, whose plot line parallels real-life events during the Cold War, MacLean retired from writing for three years.
 In 1968 it was loosely adapted into a film of the same name.

 Plot

-Drift ice Station Zebra, a British meteorological station built on an ice floe in the Arctic Sea, suffers a catastrophic oil fire; several of its men die, and their shelter and supplies are destroyed.
+Drift ice Station Zebra, a British meteorological station built on an ice floe in the Arctic Ocean, suffers a catastrophic oil fire; several of its men die, and their shelter and supplies are destroyed.
 The survivors take refuge in one hut with little food and heat.